Which is the best method for sterilizing a menstrual cup?

-Either way, I think it’s an interesting product with great potential and it lowers the barrier even more for wanting-to-try menstrual cup users contemplating how to use and how to clean a cup.
+Either way, I think it’s an interesting product with great potential and it lowers the barrier even more for wanting-to-try menstrual cup users contemplating how to use or how to clean a cup.

 I don't know much about these but this product definitely got my attention when I first heard about it.

 These sterilizing tablets are primarily used for sterilizing baby products.

 But they can also be used for sterilizing menstrual cups.

 A tablet can remove bacteria, viruses, and fungi.